sth1997/GraphSet/README.md

 ## Input Graph

-Two types of graphs are used in GraphIndor:
+Two types of graphs are used in our system:

 ### Labelled Graph